 The section you removed text from will go into a loading state on the left pane.

-You can create new definitions that you can later navigate to in the Contracts Viewer.
-You can create a new definition that will show up in the Contracts Definition object list and in the definitions pane of the viewer by selecting text in the viewer and clicking Create New Definition, or by adding a new definition to the definitions object list on a layout.
+You can create new definitions that you can navigate to later in the Contracts Viewer.
+You can create a new definition that will appear in the Contracts Definition object list and the definitions pane of the viewer by selecting text in the viewer and clicking Create New Definition.
+You can also add a new definition by using the definitions object list on a layout.

 To create definitions by selecting text in the viewer: